26 Must-See Historical Landmarks and Monuments In Athens

 Greece With KIds - What to do in Greece with kids - Athens - Changing of the guard

 Located in front of the Old Royal Palace, Syntagma Square is one of the most significant attractions in Athens.
-The attraction has cultural and historical importance for Greeks as it symbolizes freedom and a revolutionary spirit.
+It is of cultural and historical importance for Greeks as it symbolizes freedom and a revolutionary spirit.

 Syntagma Square offers an authentic experience and is a top spot for a cup of coffee at one of the cafés around the square and seeing the Evzones guard.